httpwg/wg-materials/ietf102/minutes.md

 Patrick McManus: Many things brought it to tls1.3 and QUIC.
 My draft id connect tunnels for websockets was deployed.
 He had settings deployed from server -> client, and a popular OS client promptly closed the connection.
 If there are other willing to experiment, join me.

-Mike Bishop: Since the issue was found on a client, then we need servers to deploy this experiement?
+Mike Bishop: Since the issue was found on a client, then we need servers to deploy this experiment?

 Mark Nottingham: anyone want to send GREASE values? (handful)